When the stock market hiccups, as it is known to do from time to time, you may have one of several common reactions.

 Note that you are not actually losing money when you tax loss harvest.
 You are selling one fund that has dropped in value and buying a similar (but not identical) fund that has similarly lost value.
 You are not out of the market for one minute when doing this with mutual funds.
 You are simply taking the loss against your tax burden and lowering your cost basis.

 As daunting as the concept may at first seem, tax loss harvesting is not a difficult task.
 I hope I’ve made the benefits clear and the process approachable.
+For more tips on effective and simple tax loss harvesting, please read my Top 5 Tax Loss Harvesting Tips.

 I hope you’ve learned enough to take advantage of this excellent and perfectly legal way to lower your tax burden.
 If you’d like to learn more from me, subscribe to receive my emails and I’ll send you a very useful spreadsheet to help you with your finances and help you reach financial independence!